Multi-FEAT: Multi-Feature Edge Alignment for Targetless Camera-LiDAR Calibration: Introduction

-A promising approach for targetless joint calibration of camera-LiDAR is to maximize the mutual information between the grayscale intensities of the camera image and the reflectivity values of the LiDAR \cite{MI}.
-An alternative to reflectivity is to use the depth discontinuity of the LiDAR output to capture the edge information of any object that is ubiquitous in the road environment \cite{Levinson,Irie}.
-Taylor et al. used gradient orientation measurement to match the LiDAR reflectivity map with the camera grayscale image \cite{GOM}.
-Another novel algorithm based on edge matching is the idea of solving the calibration-fusion joint problem \cite{castorena}, where the laser point cloud is projected onto the camera image plane and the projected sparse points are used for depth completion and match the edges of the depth map and the intensity image using cosine similarity.
+The establishment of direct data associations between different sensor modalities becomes particularly challenging in the absence of artificial targets.
+Targetless methods seek to address this challenge via statistical correlations between different sensory measurements.
+An early approach borrowed from image registration for targetless camera-LiDAR calibration is to maximize the mutual information between the grayscale intensities of the camera image and the reflectivity values of the LiDAR \cite{MI}.
+An alternative to reflectivity is to use the depth discontinuity of the LiDAR output to capture the edge information of any object that is ubiquitous in the road environment \cite{Levinson} \cite{Irie}, or to use a gradient orientation measurement to match the LiDAR reflectivity map with the camera grayscale image \cite{GOM}.
+Another algorithm based on edge matching is the idea of solving the calibration-fusion joint problem \cite{castorena}, where the point cloud is projected onto the camera image plane and the projected sparse points are used for depth completion and match the edges of the depth map and the intensity image using cosine similarity.

-In general, the existing calibration methods often use multiple frames or omnidirectional cameras to enlarge the amount of data measured, thus providing robust performance in estimating the calibration parameters.
-In this work, we propose a novel workflow Multi-FEAT, which relies on only one shot.
-It promotes and supplements the shortcomings of several current edge-alignment methods and uses multiple features to improve the reliability of the results.
+Some attempts of end-to-end networks are also proposed for calibration, e.g., RegNet \cite{Regnet} and CalibNet \cite{calibnet}, which require known ground truth and large-scale datasets for training.
+In application, when the amount of onboard sensors grows, the deployment cost and generality of such end-to-end networks are challenged.
+Some other approaches adopt neural networks only for feature extraction.
+E.g., PSP-Net for vehicle extraction \cite{semantic}, and BiSeNet-v2 \cite{crlf} for pole extraction have been applied for feature matching tasks.
+However, these methods only include designated semantic features, which are less reliable when the specific objects do not exist in the field.
+In our work, Multi-FEAT applies an off-the-shelf generalized semantic segmentation network Grounded-SAM \cite{GSAM} and uses the semantic edges as the primary image edge.
+By exploiting multiple natural features from LiDAR point clouds, Multi-FEAT supplements the shortcomings of several current edge-alignment methods and improves the reliability of the results.